beanvalidation/beanvalidation.org/contribute/specification.md

 Many specification changes involve API changes as well.
 In this case, propose a pull request for the [Bean Validation API](https://github.com/beanvalidation/beanvalidation-api) repository as well.
 When working keep in mind the guidelines for writing good javadoc comments.
 If you need more information refer to [How to Write Doc Comments](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html) or
 Joshua Bloch's "Effective Java".
-The following are points are worth pointing out explicitly, because the the existing Bean Validation API is not consistent yet:
+The following are points are worth pointing out explicitly, because the existing Bean Validation API is not consistent yet:

 * use {@code} instead of \<code\>, because it is more readable and {@code} also escapes meta characters
 * @param, @return an @throw don't end with a '.'